 In fact, there’s even more of us

-This year has seen a 1,200 increase non-EU applicants alone compared to last year — and remember, this is something EU internationals don’t have to submit.
+In 2023 alone, there was a 1,200 increase in non-EU applicants compared to the previous year.
+(And remember, this is something EU internationals don’t have to submit. 👀)

 The Immigration and Naturalisation Service (IND) — i.e. the people tasked with handling non-EU student applications — say that sifting through additional forms is “daunting”.

-The latest development in this de-internationalization saga is the University of Amsterdam (UvA) demanding a €100 down payment for applications, purely to frighten off international students. 😳
+The latest development in this de-internationalisation saga is the University of Amsterdam (UvA) demanding a €100 down payment for applications, purely to frighten off international students. 😳

 @uneflaneuse on a quest to befriend the dutchies ❤️ #netherlands #dutchtiktok #amsterdam #utrecht #fyp ♬ Funny Song – Mas Gombal